Ykk2/medium-clone/README.md

 ## Description

-AirBnB clone that attempts to imitate the functionalities of the original site.
+Medium clone that attempts to imitate the functionalities of the original site.

 ## Technologies
 <div align="center">